Anmol-P-Singh/Windows-10-RDP-Azure/README.md

   <img width="403" height="65" alt="image" src="https://github.com/user-attachments/assets/95416299-a06d-42a8-a81f-ad82de7cd432" />
 </p>

-# Accessing Windows 10 Remote Desktop on Azure VM via IP Address
+# How to Access Windows 10 Remote Desktop on Azure VM with Public IP

 Hey there!
 Welcome to this tutorial.
 I’ll walk you through the entire process of setting up and connecting to a **Remote Desktop (RDP)** session on an **Azure Virtual Machine** using its **Public IP address**.
-By the end of this guide, you'll be able to access your Azure VM from anywhere—super handy, right?
+By the end of this guide, you'll be able to access your Azure VM from anywhere.

 ---